 1 Red Pipe Cleaner (Also from Craft Project Ideas)

 1. Place the lid rim-down on the craft foam and press down hard all the way around the edge.
 Use scissors to cut on the resulting circle.
 Do the same thing with the lid of the Sharpie Marker to mark four small circles for finger holes.
 Cut them out with scissors or a craft knife.

-2. Using the tip of your scissors blade or a pen, carefully poke two holes on both sides of the craft foam for the pipe cleaner legs and feed them through from the back.
+2. Using the tip of your scissor blade or a pen, carefully poke two holes on both sides of the craft foam for the pipe cleaner legs.
+Feed the pipe cleaners through from the back.
 (No need to cut the pipe cleaners, they should be just right if you feed them through from the back!)

 That is it!
 Now you just have to invite your little one to put on the puppet and sing the appropriate song!
 Get those spider legs wriggling!

 Even More Nursery Rhyme and Book Related Fun

 For more ideas, or for gifts to go along with the Itsy Bitsy Spider, check out these goodies!
 Click each link for product details.

 Here we are again with a group of fantastic bloggers to bring you a list of activities designed to target Fine Motor Skills in a playful way!
 Please do visit the other bloggers to see the fun ideas they have come up with this week!

 Fine Motor Play with Marshmallows & Toothpicks from Little Bins for Little Hands

 Practicing Fine Motor Skills with Classic Games from Stir the Wonder